mansil/emscripten/site/source/docs/site/index.rst

 Hiperligações do Site
 =====================

-Esta secção contém artigos que são específicos do "site", ou que não pertencem em qualquer outra categoria.
+Esta secção contém artigos que são específicos do "site", ou que não pertencem a qualquer outra categoria.

 ..
 COMMENT (not rendered):: This isn't actually displayed anywhere, except on the documentation home.
 In the main sidebar the link is to the "About" document below (which is most important) and the glossary is not shown.
 This is intentional.